hotmessmellow/Splunk-Windows-Detection-System/README.md

 My project is part of my journey in Security Operations & Threat Detection.
-It demonstrates practical SOC skills: log forwarding, detection engineering, and SIEM dashboards.
+It involves practical SOC skills: log forwarding, detection engineering, and SIEM dashboards.